How to Make a Career Change at 50

-By the time you finish your education, you would have only a few years left to work so your investment won't pay off.
+By the time you finish your education, you would have only a few years left to work so your investment wouldn't pay off.
 You might also face age bias both in admissions and in getting a job when you graduate.

 It is much more practical to choose an occupation that takes advantage of your transferable skills and doesn't require too much additional education and training.
 With that said, if it's your heart's desire to pursue a career that requires multiple years of education and training, and you have the financial resources to do it, don't let anything stop you.

 Earning a lot of money is nice, but it won't make you any happier with a career that has few other redeeming qualities.
 Instead of choosing the occupation with the highest earnings, make sure the salary will cover your expenses, let you save money, and allow you to take part in the leisure activities you enjoy.
-Consider the employment outlook as well.
-If you can't get a job, there is no point in choosing this occupation.
+Also, consider the employment outlook.
+If you can't get a job, there is no point in choosing that occupation.